 Marine biology is the study of marine organisms, their behaviours and interactions with the environment.
 The marine biology major provides a wealth of experiential learning opportunities for students with a combination of wet labs, field trips and project-based courses.
-Get out of the classroom and into the sea at our Bonne Bay Marine Station or observe our family of harp seals at the Ocean Sciences Centre.
+Get out of the classroom and into the sea at our Bonne Bay Marine Station or conduct your own marine project (under the watchful eyes of our resident harp seals) at the Ocean Sciences Centre.

 Each year we offer a number of exciting field courses at the Bonne Bay Marine Station, located in Gros Morne National Park on the west coast of the province.
 This world-class research and teaching facility is dedicated to marine ecology studies and has laboratories, boats, a resource centre, aquarium, multimedia theatre and residence accommodations.